 - Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all of your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
-[See Academic Counseling on page 55.] - Attending scheduled conferences and requesting additional conferences as needed.
+[See Academic Counseling on page 45.] - Attending scheduled conferences and requesting additional conferences as needed.
 To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at (979) 478-6814 for an appointment.
 The teacher will usually return your call or meet with you during his or her conference period or before or after school.
-[See Report Cards/Progress Reports and Conferences on page 97.]
+[See Report Cards/Progress Reports and Conferences on page 82.] - Becoming a school volunteer.
+[For further information, see policy GKG and Volunteers on page 97.]

-- Becoming a school volunteer.
-[For further information, see policy GKG and Volunteers on page 113.] - Participating in campus parent organizations.
+- Participating in campus parent organizations.
 Parent organizations include: - Band Boosters, - Brazos Athletic Boosters. - Serving as a parent representative on the district-level or campus-level planning committees, assisting in the development of educational goals and plans to improve student achievement.
 [For further information, see policies at BQA and BQB, and contact Brazos Middle School principal, Mr. Clay Hudgins, at (979) 478-6814 or chudgins@brazosisd.net - Serving on the School Health Advisory Council (SHAC), assisting the district in ensuring local community values are reflected in health education instruction and other wellness issues.
-[See policies at BDF, EHAA, FFA, and information in this handbook at School Health Advisory Council (SHAC) on page 84.] - Serving on a committee to determine criteria to be used to evaluate the overall performance of the district and each campus in community and student engagement.
-For further information, please contact the campus principal. - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
+[See policies at BDF, EHAA, FFA, and information in this handbook at School Health Advisory Council (SHAC) on page 71.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
 [See policies at BE and BED for more information.]